SCW-Aberystwyth/Introduction-to-HPC-with-RaspberryPi/_episodes/04-running-jobs.md

 {: .bash}

 ~~~
-scs0018
+worker00
 ~~~
 {: .output}

 Once we are done working with the compute node we need to disconnect from it.
 The `exit` command will exit the bash program on the compute node causing us to disconnect.
-After this command is issued the hostname prompt should change back to the login node's name (e.g. sl1 or cl1).
+After this command is issued the hostname prompt should change back to the login node's name (e.g. master or cl1).

 ~~~
-[s.jane.doe@scs0018  ~]$ exit
+[jane@worker00  ~]$ exit
 exit
-[s.jane.doe@sl1 ~]$
+[jane@master ~]$
 ~~~
 {: .output}